monikase/AI_Ethics/Fairness_Audit_Playbook/2_FDST.md

 **Use When**
 - False negatives are most harmful
 - Historical bias denied qualified individuals access
 - Ground truth labels are reasonably reliable
-  *(The outcome data used to define who is “qualified” or who had a “successful” outcome is accurate and not heavily shaped by historical bias, measurement error, or structural inequalities.)*
+  *(The data used to define who is truly qualified or successful is accurate and not strongly influenced by past bias or unfair conditions.)*

 **Limitations**
 - Does not constrain false positive disparities